Some common links to available feiseanna are the following:

 NOTE: QuickFeis has a Live Stage Schedule.
 You can watch progress from this link on your phone or other device.

 The stages have two signs: Competition number that is competing “Now” and the other is the “Next” competition.
 Arrive at your stage as soon as your competition has been listed as “next.”
 Check in with the stage monitor (each competition has a list of those dancers registered).
 Once checked in, stay at the stage.
-The stage monitor will line up dancers separating those in the same school.

 NOTE: It’s important to arrive at your stage when your competition is listed as “next” as some competitions have fewer dancers and are completed quickly.